Jesssullivan/QEMU-Raspian/README.md

 - take a look in [/etc](https://github.com/Jesssullivan/clipi/tree/master/etc) for some shortcut examples, here are some of mine:
    - ***write_octoprint.toml:***
-     fetches the latest octoprint image and burns it into a sd card inserted at `sdc`
+     fetches the latest octoprint image and burns it to a sd card inserted at `sdc`
    - ***find_pi.toml:***
      finds, prints all Raspberry Pi IPs on the local network.
    - ***cleanup.toml:***